-Switzerland is in the top five most sustainable countries based on the Sustainable Competitiveness Rankings 2019; Hungary has the 31st place.
-In order to learn some practices of Switzerland, the approach of Swiss universities to sustainability is examined to provide recommendations for Hungarian universities.
+Switzerland is in the top five most sustainable countries based on the Sustainable Competitiveness Rankings 2019; where Hungary has the 31st place.
+In order to learn some practices from Switzerland, the approach of Swiss universities to sustainability is examined to provide Hungarian universities with practical examples.